secrethub/examples/application/yii2/README.md

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/) installed and running
 1. [SecretHub](https://secrethub.io/docs/start/getting-started/#install) installed
 1. A SecretHub repo that contains a `username` and `password` secret.
-To create it, run `secrethub demo init`.
+To create it, run `secrethub demo init`

 ## Running the example